kevduc/js-sha256-demo/README.md

 # sha256

-Demonstrate how SHA-256 works, using Javasript
+🔒 Demonstrate how SHA-256 works, using JavaSript